Paulj1989/predicting-ball/README.md

 1. Downloads DuckDB from DigitalOcean Spaces
 2. Checks if hyperparameter tuning is needed (every 30 days)
 3. Trains model (with tuning if due, downloading previous model otherwise)
-4. Runs calibration and validation
+4. Runs calibration and calibration check
 5. Generates predictions and uploads to DO Spaces
 6. Triggers Streamlit app deployment

+A separate weekly workflow runs every Monday and scores recent production predictions against actual results, reporting rolling RPS trends and alerting on drift or calibration issues.